kirkwoodwest/LaunchPadMinimk3-Performer/README.md

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project uses Jackson, a JSON library for Java.
+Jackson is licensed under the Apache License 2.0.

 # Acknowledgments
 - Novation for making the Launchpad Mini Mk3, Bitwig Studio for making awesome DAW and API, n9research for assisting with design, and the Bitwig Community for the support.